makeitcloudy/HomeLab/007_imagePrep/README.md

 + Unattended xml are compatible across operating systems (tested the same xml on 2016, 2019 2022 and it works), same applies for desktop operating systems (never the less I have not tested compatibility of the xml between windows 7, 8.1 and 10), still any version of w10 handle the desktop unattended xml file.<br><br>

 **# SeguraOSD**<br>
-+ SeguraOSD tools produce iso, updated with latest updates comming from Microsoft, which can be used as bare image for your lab VM installations.
++ SeguraOSD tools produce iso, updated with latest updates comming from Microsoft, which can be used as bare image for your lab VM installations (https://osdbuilder.osdeploy.com/).
 + I'm not recommending installing the SeguraOSD on the authoring/mgmt node, as it needs plenty amount of disk space to perform updating the images.
 Preferably SeguraOSD tooling is installed on another VM, as DISM which is being used undearneath, does not really take the benefit of what the CPU can offer, and as per my understanding is single threaded.
 Based on the observation, updating one image, from the iso downloaded from microsoft webpage, requires around 20GB, the image is copied in few places, as well as at the end the iso is created.
 The VM could have 1vCPU, RAM 4GB (8GB preffered), and 20GB multiplied by amount of images you'd like the SeguraOSD to process.
 + If you do not like expanding your C drive, the easiest way would be mounting another drive as folder on the operating system level, as
 + Updating the image, takes roughly between 1 and 1,5 hour.